 Larger Resale Market

-When it does come time to sell your home, there’s usually a larger market for smaller, more affordable houses than for larger, more expensive ones.
-Since a larger part of the population is able to afford a smaller house, it could make your house easier to sell if you choose to move again someday.
+There’s usually a larger market for smaller, more affordable homes than expensive homes.
+Since more people can afford a smaller home, it could make it easier to sell your home if you choose to move again someday.

 Lower Mortgage Payment

 A smaller house usually comes with a smaller mortgage payment, which frees up more money for other things.
 You can use the extra cash to fund your retirement, travel more, or pay off your mortgage faster.